The official homepage of Graves Light, Boston Harbor

 The alternative folk rock band Half Moon wrote a song, “The Graves Light,” about a lonely sailor at sea whose true love won’t marry him because of his foul sailor mouth.
 In the song, the sailor pledges to clean up his act, promising, “If I ever see the Graves Light, I’ll never swear again.”

-The bronze and glass skylights of the Graves Light watch room were cleaned and restored offsite and reinstalled in September.
-New replacement glass elements are being made, using an original as a template.
+The bronze and glass skylights of the Graves Light watch room were cleaned and restored offsite and reinstalled.
+Using an original as a template, we had replacements made in Nantucket for the missing pieces.

 The most architecturally similar light to Graves is Ram Island Ledge Light at the entrance to Portland Harbor, Maine.